rpdav/nixos/backup-notes.md

 borgbackup is set up with an excludeList which creates a file read by --exclude-from.
 Need to translate this to a patterns file that can be used by both programs.

 Question: what keys are being used for borg currently and who has access to them?

+Put borg pubkeys into nas/services/borg/keys and build the list out declaratively!
+Don't even need persistent storage in this case.
+May still need to persist the host keys, though.